RobGeada/ncl_workshop_scraper/README.md

 # ncl_workshop_scraper
+Scrape all of the currently offered workshops listed at https://workshops.ncl.ac.uk/occurrences/.
 The notebook is written up, so should be pretty self-explanatory.

 # Setup
 * `pip3 install bs4 selenium pandas`